-EUROPEAN HISTORY (IMPACT) No. 2309
+EUROPEAN HISTORY (IMPACT)

-Semester/Full Time

-Grade 9 - Phase I Credit .5
+Semester/Full Time Grade 9 Phase I

-NCAA

-The History of the Mostern Morded develope the meier themes of

-The History of the Western World develops the major themes of the Western World from the 1500s to 1939.
-Major topics include: the Renaissance, Reformation, Absolutism, French Revolution, Napoleonic Era, Growth of Parliament, Industrialism, Nationalism, World War I, and the Rise of Totalitarianism.
+The History of the Western World develops the major themes of the Western World from the 1500's to 1939.
+Major topics include: The Renaissance, Reformation, Absolutism, French Revolution, Napoleonic Era, Growth of Parliament, Industrialism, Nationalism, World War I, and the Rise of Totalitarianism.
 Emphasis is placed on the development of skills including: note taking, organization, study skills, reading comprehension, and the development of writing skills.